Army promotion timeline for enlisted officers 2: What to expect on your journey up the ranks

 What are the steps in the Army officer promotion process as of 2024?

-Officer promotions follow a different path.
+Officer promotions follow a distinct pathway.

 Can you explain the Army’s updated promotion system for 2024?